SubodhShil/AI-Machine-Learning/NLP/Class 8/README.md

     > **How model learns the pattern from the textual data?**
     > =>

+&nbsp;

 **One hot encoding**: A vector of 0's and 1's, where position of a word in a text is marked by 1 and rest of the word positions are marked by 0.